cwahlfeldt/rhythmix/README.md

 }
 ```

+## Visualizer

+The built-in web-based visualizer allows you to preview and test generated rhythm patterns in real-time.
+Features include:
+- Three-lane rhythm game layout with smooth note animations
+- Real-time hit detection and scoring
+- Visual feedback for timing accuracy (Perfect/Great/Good/Miss)
+- Adjustable scroll speed
+- Support for keyboard input (A/S/D or J/K/L)

 Note types and gameplay elements:
 - `tap`: Basic single-click note
 - `hold`: Must be pressed and held for duration